Updated: Nov 5, 2020

 And so that’s it.
 I cannot express how important it is to eat well, move well, relax, laugh and sleep well.
 Well done on finding the time to read through this; I hope it’s useful.
 Good Luck with the last couple of months of your studies.

-If you would like any further help supporting yourself or your teen manage their stress, please contact me.
+If you would like any further help supporting yourself or your teen manage their stress, book a FREE discovery call here.
 I can provide individual nutritional and lifestyle recommendations, including good quality nutritional supplements, like B-vitamins and Magnesium, if I feel they would be beneficial.
 For all bookings, please click this link.

 Selhub, E, The Adrenal/Stress/Sleep Masterclass, health Masters Live - accessed 2019